flutter/website/src/content/app-architecture/guide.md

 {% endcomment %}

-For a gentle introduction to MVVM in Flutter, read the [State Management page][] of Flutter’s Getting Started Guide.
+For a gentle introduction to MVVM in Flutter, read the [State Management page][] of Flutter's Getting Started Guide.

 ## Data layer